 We finally struck a compromise: I would weed out, if my husband would reorganize what was left.
 Ouila!

-Through this process God taught me something—many things, in fact.
-What started out as a huge, dreaded burden ended up a fantastic blessing.
-I can find things in record time (Pinterest helped me with organizing ideas).
+Through this process God always teaches me something—many things, in fact.
+What starts out as a huge, dreaded burden ends up a fantastic blessing.
+I can find things in record time (Pinterest helps me with organizing ideas).
 I have a new admiration for my husband, and he thinks he got a new wife!
-The house has a fresh look—and God gave me a new confidence.
-Not to mention all the stories that evolved during that time!
+The house has a fresh look—and God gives me a new confidence.
+Not to mention all the stories that evolve during these times!

 It’s Not Over ‘Til It’s Over